Learn how to master the UCAT calculator, including an exciting new tool to build your speed to the absolute maximum!

 In this article we walk through some of the key ways to improve your performance and reveal an exciting new feature (see tip 2!).

-The UCAT Calculator Skills Trainer is out now, and is our answer to the time pressure in the QR section.
+The UCAT Calculator Skills Trainer is out now, and is our answer to the time pressure in the Quantitative Reasoning section.
 Too many students lose marks, not because they don’t know the answers, but because they can’t work them out fast enough.

 The Calculator Trainer works through targeted repetition.
 You are timed as you input calculations of varying complexity.
 This is then turned into a score.